Cheatahh/jvm-reverseshell/README.md

 - `payload-generator`, our program that generates a serial binary `payload.sbin` containing the serialized malicious object (reverse shell backend).
 The file is ready-to-deploy
 - `victim`, our victim server.
 Vulnerable to CVE-2015-6420
-- `c2`, our command & control server
+- `c2`, our command & control server containing the reverse shell frontend

 **Note:** This is part of a research project for my university; Code is not fully documented.
 I might add some slides later on.